tobyweston/essential_acceptance_testing/manuscript/part1/introduction.md

-## What's a story?
+## What is a story?

 Acceptance criteria are usually discussed in terms of _user stories_ so it's worth while making sure we have a common understanding of what makes up a story.
 Agile processes often focus on stories as a way of gathering requirements and organising them into deliverable chunks that have _business value_[^fowler-definition].
-It's common to associate acceptance tests with individual stories.
-Once the test is passing, the story is considered finished.
+It's common to associate acceptance tests with stories.
+Once the tests are passing, a story is considered finished.
 There's a close relationship between stories and acceptance testing.

 [^fowler-definition]: In [Planning Extreme Programming](http://amzn.to/14EflKC), Beck and Fowler describe a user story as "a chunk of functionality that is of value to the customer."

 Mike Cohen [describes user stories](http://www.mountaingoatsoftware.com/topics/user-stories) as follows.

-> "User stories are short, simple description of a feature told from the perspective of the person who desires the new capability, usually a user or customer of the system."
+> "User stories are short, simple description[s] of a feature told from the perspective of the person who desires the new capability, usually a user or customer of the system."

 He goes on to describe the typical template developed by Connextra

 > As a <type of user>, I want <some goal> so that <some reason>

-This is the generally accepted definition of a user story.
-In practice however, teams tend to settle on their own style of writing stories loosely based on this definition.
+Cohen's description is the generally accepted definition of a user story and so commonly discussed in terms of the Connextra structure that they two have become almost synonymous.
+In practice however, teams tend to settle on their own style of writing stories loosely based on the combination.
 Sometimes a short description is not enough.
 Some teams stick to the template whilst others expand it to write requirements out long hand.
 Some teams abandon it completely and just write abbreviated notes.

-Whatever the choice, each team will likely think of these as "stories" but it can be tricky to agree on exactly what is and what isn't a story.
-Stories should be short enough to be achievable but still provide some level of business "value".
-Stories help set the rhythm of development (see [later](#lack-of-structure-and-direction) and help orientate the team.
+Settling on the appropriate scope for a story is also something teams often struggle with.
+Stories should be short enough to be achievable but still provide some level of business value.
+Stories help set the [rhythm of development](#lack-of-structure-and-direction) and help orientate the team.
 However, it's easy to get confused by the difference between tasks and stories.
-It is useful to capture discrete tasks, things like "pay the suppliers" or "talk to Bob in Commodities about their new API", but if these don't add business "value", chances are they're not really stories.
+It is useful to capture discrete tasks, things like "pay the suppliers" or "talk to Bob in Commodities about their new API", but if these don't add business value, chances are they're not really stories.

 The reason this matters is because "business value" is supposed to enable the opportunity for profit.
 If we're not clear about the definition of the term story, it's easy to create and focus development on tasks which don't add value and so don't contribute towards profit.
 You can think of the idea of "business value" as simply "cash" or "profit".
 That way, you can ask yourself "would this story contribute to the bottom line?".
-To get the most out of the whole thing, a link from story to acceptance criteria needs to be established.
-That way, you can demonstrate when "value" has been added to the system and expand on the stories acceptance criteria.
+To get the most out of acceptance testing, a link from story to acceptance criteria needs to be established.
+That way, you can demonstrate when real value has been added to the system and elaborate on the details of exactly how.

 To capture and track progress, some teams write stories on index cards, others write tasks or work items on post-its.
 Others still write up analysis in their issue tracking software or wiki.